ckhole25/WD-FINALS/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
-- Whats the purpose
+- Final project consisting of every output from the past
+- To conclude all the learned lesson from the past
 - What are key components
+- landing page
+- About me page
+- My projects
+- My contacts
 - What technology used and how it is used
+- HTML
+- CSS

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- HTML
-- Parallax transition
+- CSS
-- Transactional
+- JAVASCRIPT

 ### Technology
 <!-- TODO: List of Technology Used -->